Chapter 21:

 “What are you offering?” he asked, panting from the heat.

-He shoved the guards aside and forced his way into the Lords Tent and the noise from inside grew even louder.
+He shoved the guards aside and forced his way into a large tent and the noise from inside grew even louder.

 “That’s Lord Calzorak, ruler of the eastern steppes.
 Dangerous man.
 He commands half an army of riders who follow him without question.
 They say he’s demanding the right to lead the next campaign.”